Tajikistani Civil War: Background

 There were numerous causes of the civil war in Tajikistan, such as economic hardship, communal way of life of Tajiki people and their high religiosity.
-Under Soviet President Mikhail Gorbachev's 'Perestroika' policies, a Muslim-Democratic movement began to emerge in Tajiki SSR.
-The backbone of opposition were Party of Tajikistan Muslim Resurrection, Democratic Party of Tajikistan and some other movements.
-The fight between the former communist elite and opposition shifted from the political sphere to an ethnic and clan based one.
+Under Soviet president Mikhail Gorbachev's perestroika policies, an Islamic-democratic movement began to emerge in the Tajik SSR.
+The backbone of opposition were the Party of Tajikistan Muslim Resurrection, the Democratic Party of Tajikistan, and some other movements.
+The fight between the former communist elite and opposition shifted from the political sphere to an ethnic and clan-based one.

-Tensions began in the spring of 1992 after opposition members took to the streets in demonstrations against the results of the 1991 presidential election.
-President Rahmon Nabiyev and Speaker of the Supreme Soviet, Safarali Kenjayev, orchestrated the distribution of weapons to pro-government militias, while the opposition turned to mujahideen in Afghanistan for military aid.
+Tensions rose in the spring of 1992 after opposition members took to the streets in demonstrations against the results of the 1991 presidential election.
+President Rahmon Nabiyev and the speaker of the Supreme Soviet, Safarali Kenjayev, orchestrated the distribution of weapons to pro-government militias, while the opposition turned to the mujahideen in Afghanistan for military aid.